-The New Mexico Tech Management Department is recognized statewide, regionally, and in national and international contexts because of the leadership qualities shown by its graduates and the research and service contributions of its faculty.
+The New Mexico Tech Department of Business and Technology Management is recognized statewide, regionally, and in national and international contexts because of the leadership qualities shown by its graduates and the research and service contributions of its faculty.

-The Management Department is focused on furthering our understanding of the interface between management and technology through teaching, research, and practical application to the technology management problems facing business and public organizations.
+The BTMDepartment is focused on furthering our understanding of the interface between management and technology through teaching, research, and practical application to the technology management problems facing business and public organizations.

 In addition to the core curriculum, students can choose to specialize in a particular field of science and engineering.
 Students expand their areas of expertise in fields like electrical engineering, computer science or chemical engineering.
 Those who have desire to lead in specific scientific environments should choose this program.